DFoly/DFoly.github.io/_posts/blog/2018-07-16-Economic-data-plotly.markdown

 There is alot going on in the code above so let's go through it step by step.
 The first thing I do is find all the cells in GDP_PC and store in a temp variabe.
 The next line loops through this variable and grabs the text if it contains a comma.
 I did this since most of the entries are in the thousands and therefore contain a comma.
 This approach does however miss the last four entries as they are hundreds of dollars so I have to create a workaround for that which is what new_list and numbers are doing.
 Finally I append these entries onto the GDP_per_capita list and also generate a rank column which is just numbers from 1 to 192.
-This may not be the most efficient way of doing this and I am likely  overlooking a better way to do this but hey it worked so I am happy with it.
+This may not be the most efficient way of doing this and there is probably better way but hey it worked so I am happy with it.

 After extracting the three columns, rank, country and GDP per capita as lists we need to merge these together and create a pandas dataframe.
 This will make plotting and analysing the data much simpler.
 There is a handy function called zip that allows us to do this and I create two separate dataframes.
 One for the top 20 richest countries and one for the bottom twenty poorest countries.
+The code below implements this.

 ```python